 - The future of cross-sector partnerships and connected communities

 2022 marked our 70th birthday

 Happy birthday to us!

-We look forward to celebrating the milestone, reflecting on the past and present, and look to the future.
+Have a look how we celebrated the milestone, reflecting on the past and present, and looking to the future.

 Sir Keith Wilson was the founder and first Chairman of ACH Group (or as it was formerly known, Aged Cottages Homes).